MinecraftForge/Documentation/docs/datastorage/capabilities.md

 * Property name/id (`String`): Capability key (`ResourceLocation`)
 * Registration (`EntityConstructing`): Attaching (`AttachCapabilitiesEvent<Entity>`), the real registration of the `Capability` happens during `FMLCommonSetupEvent`.
-* NBT read/write methods: Does not happen automatically.
+* Tag read/write methods: Does not happen automatically.
 Attach an `ICapabilitySerializable` in the event and run the read/write methods from the `serializeNBT`/`deserializeNBT`.

-Features you probably will not need (if the IEEP was for internal use only):

-* The Capability system provides a default implementation concept, meant to simplify usage by third party consumers, but it doesn't really make much sense for an internal Capability designed to replace an IEEP.
-You can safely return `null` from the factory if the capability is for internal use only.
-* The Capability system provides an `IStorage` system that can be used as a helper to read/write data from those default implementations.

-The following steps assume you have read the rest of the document and you understand the concepts of the capability system.

 Quick conversion guide:

 1. Convert the IEEP key/id string into a `ResourceLocation` (which will use your MODID as a namespace).
 2. In your handler class (not the class that implements your capability interface), create a field that will hold the Capability instance.
-3. Change the `EntityConstructing` event to `AttachCapabilitiesEvent`, and instead of querying the IEEP, you will want to attach an `ICapabilityProvider` (probably `ICapabilitySerializable`, which allows saving/loading from NBT).
+3. Change the `EntityConstructing` event to `AttachCapabilitiesEvent`, and instead of querying the IEEP, you will want to attach an `ICapabilityProvider` (probably `ICapabilitySerializable`, which allows saving/loading from a tag).
 4. Create a registration method if you don't have one (you may have one where you registered your IEEP's event handlers) and in it, run the capability registration function.

 [expose]: #exposing-a-capability